bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 [Disk encryption](https://en.wikipedia.org/wiki/Disk_encryption) is technology that protects your data, stored on disk, by scrambling it when devices are powered off.
-For example, disk encryption will protect the confidentiality of your data if your lose a powered off laptop, or if a thief steals your home computer.
+For example, disk encryption will protect the confidentiality of your data if you lose a powered off laptop, or if a thief steals your home computer.

 Disk encryption requires a master password, hence it is very important that you